Vijayanagara Empire

+Name

+'Vijaynagar' translates to 'City of Victory'.

+Karnata Rajya (Karnata Kingdom) was another name for the Vijayanagara Empire, used in some inscriptions and literary works of the Vijayanagara times including the Sanskrit work Jambavati Kalyanam by Emperor Krishnadevaraya and Telugu work Vasu Charitamu.

-Europeans referred to the Vijayanagara Empire as "The Kingdom of Narasinga", a name derived from "Narasimha" by the Portuguese.
+Europeans referred to the Vijayanagara Empire as "The Kingdom of Narasinga". a name derived from "Narasimha" by the Portuguese.
 It is not clear whether the name was derived from Saluva Narasimha Deva Raya or Narasimha Raya II.

 History

 Background and origin theories

 Before the early 14th-century rise of the Vijayanagara Empire, the Hindu states of the Deccan – the Yadava Empire of Devagiri, the Kakatiya dynasty of Warangal, and the Pandyan Empire of Madurai – were repeatedly raided and attacked by Muslims from the north.
 By 1336 the upper Deccan region (modern-day Maharashtra and Telangana) had been defeated by armies of Sultan Alauddin Khalji and Muhammad bin Tughluq of the Delhi Sultanate.